ovh/venom/README.md

 ### Variable Definitions Files

 To set lots of variables, it is more convenient to specify their values in a variable definitions file.
-This file is a yaml dictionnary and you have specify that file on the command line with `--var-from-file`
+This file is a YAML dictionnary and you have specify that file on the command line with `--var-from-file`

 ### Environment Variables